critian786/Windows-RDP/README.md

 11) Enjoy!

-### Please note that the duration of the runners in GitHub Actions is for 6 hours, so, the RDP machine lasts 6 hoursx
+### Please note that the duration of the runners in GitHub Actions is for 6 hours, so, the RDP machine lasts 6 hoursxd